 An annual car air conditioner service means you may help prevent costly breakdowns now and in the future - and a well serviced Automotive Air Conditioning system actually saves you money because it reduces the amount of fuel you burn.

 Your vehicle should be brought to a qualified workshop such as Eagle Auto Care on a regular basis to make sure the air conditioning system continues performing correctly as well as having the mechanics assess the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are able to alert you to any components that may need renewal in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are able to alert you to any components that may need renewal in the near future or those that are already damaged beyond repair.

 Eagle Auto Care in Eagle Farm are qualified to conduct air conditioning repairs, services and regas on most makes and models.

 Air Conditioning FAQ's